xjoeshadows/spurstuff/tools/ContextAPI/README.md

 - ### contextAPIFlexibleFileEnrichment.py:
   - Enriches a CSV of IPs and outputs to JSONL.
 Requires at least a column entitled IPs, IP Addresses, etc...and also accepts a Timestamp column for historical Context API lookups.
 Will take any additional columns (such as a transaction ID column) and appends to the output enrichment e.g. for correlation purposes.
 The script has a variable number of workers for parallel lookup requests.

+- ### contextAPIEnrichmentHelper.py:
+  - I created this tool to help provide enrichments for IPs which the original FlexibleFileEnrichment tool may have not found enrichments for based on the original timestamps provided.
+It allows you to specify the NoEnrichment output file from that script and specify a new timeframe to attempt to enrich against the Spur API with.

 - ### contextAPI_timelineanalysis.py
   - Will enrich an IP or IPs with multiple dates based on the user timeline specified and return the changes to the data over that timeline for quick temporal analysis.